Dallas Felony Attorneys

 When a person is accused of a criminal offense in Texas, he or she can invoke his or her right to remain silent until given an opportunity to speak with legal counsel in the matter.
 Depending upon the details of an individual incident, a person may or may not be taken into custody before having the opportunity to retain legal help.

 Time is of the essence in clearing your name and reducing or dismissing your charges.
 Don't hesitate to contact a Dallas felony attorney from Scott H. Palmer, P.C. for aggressive representation.
 Our Dallas law firm employs a former felony prosecutor, as well as a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization (Scott Palmer).
-Our team works exhaustively for you, even overnights and weekends until we obtain a satisfactory result.
+Our team works exhaustively for you until we obtain a satisfactory result.

 Whether you are facing homicide or manslaughter charges or felony charges stemming from a drug-related incident, you are presumed innocent unless proved otherwise in court.
 Police officers must adhere to a very strict set of regulations and protocols when conducting searches or placing someone under arrest.